Best time to go

 On the train journey you will get close encounters with the railway’s interesting history.
 In addition to the challenging construction, events from the battle of Narvik in Spring 1940 form a dramatic backdrop to the railway line.

 In a time of war, access to iron ore is crucial and in the winter of 1940 all eyes were set on Narvik and Ofot Line in order to secure the iron ore coming from Northern Sweden.
 The battle of Narvik between the Nazis and the Allied forces lasted for 62 days and a large part of it was fought in the vicinity of the railway line.
-The Arctic Trains' automatic audio guide on bord ensures that you get involved in the historic events of the places you pass by.
+Use the audio guide mobile app "Voice of Norway" to get involved in the historic events of the places you pass by.

 In Abisko you can enjoy a short walk directly, from the train station exploring the beautiful National Park in your own tempo.
 Available all year.
 The trails are clearly marked with different colours taking you through the canyon, "The shore"-Torneträsk, Sweden´s seventh largest lake, The Bird Hill, overlooking the bird sanctuary and The Sami camp, a reconstruction of life in autumn and spring.